WinVector/WVPlots/Examples/PickingThresholds/UnrollingROC.md

 ![](UnrollingROC_files/figure-gfm/unnamed-chunk-6-1.png)<!-- -->

-I’ve added a horizontal line at `threshold = 0.5`.
+I've added a horizontal line at `threshold = 0.5`.

 The threshold plot and the ROC give us the exact same tradeoff information, but the threshold plot makes the relationship of